HiImKarl/HiImKarl.github.io/_posts/2017-1-23-Learning-AVL-Trees-2.md

 ## Visualizing the Tree

 Now we can pass an ```std::vector<T>``` to one of these functions and manually compare the output to some manually created trees.
-Since we probably don't want to actually draw them out, I have written a small command line tool to help visualize trees.
+I have written a small command line tool to help visualize trees.
 In the AVL directory of the source code, run the following:
 ```
 make display
 ./display